tng-coop/CmsWorkflow/docs/API.md

 Retrieve a stored content item.

 ### `GET /content`
-List all published content items.
-This endpoint does not require authentication.
+List content items across all types.
+Without authentication only published items are returned.
+When authenticated, draft items are included.

 ### `PUT /content/<uuid>`
 Update a content item.
 The `type` and all metadata fields are immutable via this endpoint.